cbehrends/AspireKeyCloakTemplate/src/AspireKeyCloakTemplate.SharedKernel/Features/Mediator/README.md

 # Mediator Pattern Implementation

-This directory contains a custom implementation of the Mediator pattern, similar to MediatR, for the AspireKeyCloakTemplate project.
+This directory contains a custom implementation of the Mediator pattern for the AspireKeyCloakTemplate project.

 ## Overview

-The mediator pattern encapsulates request/response interactions and provides a pipeline for cross-cutting concerns like validation and logging.
+The mediator pattern encapsulates request/response interactions and provides a pipeline for cross-cutting concerns like validation, logging and caching.

 ## Key Components